technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 ### Task 1: Deploy a container image

-1. You will deploy this the **flightbookingsystemsample** container image to your Azure Kubernetes Cluster.
+1. You will deploy the **flightbookingsystemsample** container image to your Azure Kubernetes Cluster.

 2. Within the root of your project, **Flight-Booking-System-JavaServlets_App/Project/Airlines**,Create a file called deployment.yml.
 Run the following command in your CLI: